 Apparently, the addition of tomato sauce dates back to the 17th Century.
 It first appears in the cookbook of renowned Roman chef Francesco Leonardi.
 He prepared it for the feast organized by Pope Pius VII at the Quirinale Palace in honor of Francis I Emperor of Austria.

 The Amatriciana, made with San Marzano tomato sauce, guanciale, chilli pepper, a little of white wine, olive oil, salt and black pepper, and a sprinkle of pecorino cheese on top, is best combined with pasta such as bucatini, spaghetti, and rigatoni.
 To make this recipe, the original recipe wants guanciale.
 If you can’t find it where you live, make sure you buy it when in Rome, or use bacon, even though it’s slightly different.

 Where to eat bucatini all’amatriciana?

 Plenty of places in Rome where you will see the Amatriciana on the menu, but not all of them will serve the original recipe.
-Some of the best restaurants for this dish are Armando al Pantheon (Salita de’ Crescenzi 31) and Felice a Testaccio (Via Mastro Giorgio 29).
+Some of the best restaurants in Rome for this dish are Armando al Pantheon (Salita de’ Crescenzi 31) and Felice a Testaccio (Via Mastro Giorgio 29).

-Tonnarelli Cacio e Pepe among the best food in Rome
+Tonnarelli Cacio e Pepe among the best foods in Rome

 Square-shaped “guitar spaghetti” according to the Abruzzo tradition, in Rome this type of fresh pasta is known under the name of tonnarelli, the preferred one for this recipe.
 The original recipe of this Roman food is one of the dishes belonging to the cucina povera tradition of Lazio and Abruzzo made with the little ingredients shepherds could carry with them on the pastures.